REOPENING FEBRUARY 2, 2022 All operations of...

 Pictured Above: The Thaddeus Stevens & Lydia Hamilton Smith Historic Site.
 Courtesy of LancasterHistory.

-Special thank you to Randy Harris from The Origins of the Underground Rail Road Tour and Robin Sarratt from LancasterHistory for ensuring this blog's historical accuracy.
+Special thank you to Randy Harris and Robin Sarratt from LancasterHistory for ensuring this blog's historical accuracy.

 The Underground Railroad was a loose network of people who worked together to offer shelter and aid to freedom seekers from the American South.
 People of African descent took the first steps toward self-liberation from enslavement and they found some people in the state of Pennsylvania – both Black and white – willing to help at great personal peril.